oors/oors/packages/oors-graphql/src/decorators/readme.md

-GraphQL resolver decorators are high order functions that allows you to split responsibilites and keep your resolver logic neatly organized.
+GraphQL resolver decorators are high order functions that allow you to split responsibilites and keep your resolver logic neatly organized.

 To see what that means, let's assume we have a mutation to add a comment to a blog post.